-6.3.1 FLOW RATE CONTROL
+6.4.1 FLOW RATE CONTROL

-To maintain a constant flow rate of the sample gas through the instrument, the analyzer uses a special flow control assembly located in the exhaust gas line just before the pump.
+To maintain a constant flow rate of the sample gas through the instrument, the analyzer uses special flow control assemblies located in the purge gas line at the entrance to the GFC wheel housing and in the exhaust gas line just before the pump.
 In instruments with the O_2 sensor installed, a second flow control assembly is located between the O_2 sensor assembly and the pump.
 These assemblies consist of: